TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/_index.md

 >For instance, a Forwarder may wish to configure three policies:
 >
 >1.
 With Home Network that has `NetID` `000013` and tenant ID `ttn` (The Things Network): all message types.
-That is, join-requests and join-accepts, uplink and downlink MAC and application payload messages, and signal quality and localization information.
+This would mean to forward join-requests and join-accepts, uplink and downlink MAC and application payload messages, and signal quality and localization information.
 >2.
 With Home Network that has `NetID` `000013` and tenant ID `example-com`: only join-requests, join-accepts and uplink and downlink MAC and application payload messages.
-That is, no metadata.
+This would mean to not forward the metadata.
 >3.
 A default policy (for all other networks): only uplink MAC and application payload messages.
-That is, do not forward join-requests and join-accepts, and do not forward metadata.
+That would mean to not forward join-requests and join-accepts, and to not forward the metadata.

 ## Getting Started

-The Things Network or {{% tts %}} Cloud {{< distributions "Cloud" "Dedicated Cloud" "The Things Network" >}} is already connected to Packet Broker.
-Proceed to [Configuration]({{< relref "configure" >}}) to manage your registration and routing policies with other networks.
+The Things Network or {{% tts %}} Cloud {{< distributions "Cloud" "Dedicated Cloud" "The Things Network" >}} is already connected to the Packet Broker.
+Proceed to [Configure]({{< relref "configure" >}}) section to manage your registration and routing policies with other networks.

-When you are using The Things Network {{< distributions "The Things Network" >}}, you cannot configure any routing policies, as The Things Network is a public network and The Things Network Foundation controls with which public or private networks traffic gets exchanged.
-Upgrade to {{% tts %}} Cloud to manage routing policies for your gateways.
+When you are using The Things Network {{< distributions "The Things Network" >}}, you cannot configure any routing policies, as The Things Network is a public network and The Things Network Foundation controls which public or private networks the traffic gets exchanged with.
+To manage routing policies for your gateways, upgrade to {{% tts %}} Cloud.

 When using {{% tts %}} Enterprise of {{% tts %}} Open Source, learn to [Connect {{% tts %}} to Packet Broker]({{< relref "connect" >}}). {{< distributions "Enterprise" "Open Source" >}}